jorgemanrubia/solid_assert/README.md

 		one_variable > other_variable
 	end

-	invariant "Have the lists had different sizes?" do one_variable = calculate_some_value
+	invariant "Do the lists have different sizes?" do one_variable = calculate_some_value
 		other_variable = calculate_some_other_value
 		one_variable > other_variable